Why Your Home AC Recharge Cost Could Be Through The Roof This Year If You Have an r22 Air Conditioner

 So Why is The Cost of an Air Conditioning Recharge Increasing?

-- Chlorofluocarbons (CFC's)- Also referred to as "r12", this type of coolant is very uncommon today as production on this coolant was stopped in 1994 due to attributing to greenhouse gases.
+- Chlorofluorocarbons (CFCs)- Also referred to as "r12", this type of coolant is very uncommon today as production on this coolant was stopped in 1994 due to attributing to greenhouse gases.
 Almost all air conditioners that use r12 refrigerant are long extinct.

-- Hydrochlorfluorocarbons (HCFC's)- Also referred to as "r22" refrigerant, is a bit less harmful to the environment.
+- Hydrochlorofluorocarbons (HCFCs)- Also referred to as "r22" refrigerant, are a bit less harmful to the environment.
 However, the EPA has steadily been phasing out this type of refrigerant over the last ten years as part of the Clean Air Act of 1990.

-- Hyrdrofluorocarbons (HFC's)- Popular HFC's include r410a and r134 refrigerant.
+- Hydrofluorocarbons (HFCs)- Popular HFCs include r410a and r134 refrigerants.
 HFC's are known to be much safer for the environment as they do not possess chlorine.
-Air conditioners that run off of, HFC's such as r410a, are often more energy efficient and provide better air comfort inside your home.
+Air conditioners that run off of, HFCs such as r410a, are often more energy-efficient and provide better air comfort inside your home.

 The Price Hike Only Will Apply To Homes That Currently Have an r22 AC Unit